E-Krabs/e621-tag-statistics/README.md

 # e621-json-dump
+<h3><b>About</b></h3>
-Scripts to analyze the furry fandom through the content it produces and consumes.
+Scripts to analyze the furry fandom through the content it produces and consumes.<br>

-"Images are posted to e621 all the time!
-There are lots of them there, and more every day.
-This gives us quite a bit of data, but one of the benefits of the site is the rather stringent dedication to tagging that it has: every image must be tagged with information describing what's in it, who's in it, who created it, and so on.
-In addition to tagging, e621 lets you favorite and rate posts.
-Using these two bits of data, we can estimate how popular something is in furry media in terms of both creating and consumption." - explore621<br>
+Every image on e621 must be tagged with info describing what's in it (characters, artist, acts, etc.).
+Using this information provided via the <a href="https://e621.net/posts.json">e621 API</a>, we can plot the popularity of something in furry media.

+<h3><b>Fetching Data</b></h3>
+This project fetches data from e621 provided via the <a href="https://e621.net/posts.json">e621 API</a>. <code>main.py</code> collects as much data as it can.
+This opperation can take a few hours, because API requests are limited to 2 per second.
+But we make requests only once per second to avoid a 503.
+Every request returns 1000 posts.

 <hr>
 <ul>
   <li><code>main.py</code> Dumps https://e621.net/posts.json.
-Dumps as much as it can (~950,000/~2.5mil Posts).
+Dumps as much as it can.
 Takes ~6 hours to complete.<br>
   <li><code>tag_popularity.py</code> Plots the popularity of two tags to compare (from 2007-2021).<br>
   <li><b>Merge</b><code>tag_export.py</code> Exports tag data from the huge JSON file to a smaller file for easier interpretation.<br>
   <li><b>Merge</b><code>tag_count.py</code> Counts tag data from the exported JSON file.
 (Artist, General, Species, Characters, etc.)<br>